George Lyons (theologian)

 George Lyons (born December 9, 1947) is a scholar and retired professor of New Testament studies at Northwest Nazarene University.
-Dr. Lyons began teaching at Olivet Nazarene University in 1977.
+Lyons began teaching at Olivet Nazarene University in 1977.

 Biography

 Personal life

-George Lyons was born on December 9, 1947 in Richmond, Indiana, United States.
+George Lyons was born on December 9, 1947, in Richmond, Indiana, United States.
 He was the son of Galen H. and Georgia M. (Sebby) Lyons.
-He Married Terre Lynn Hickok, May 24, 1969.
+He married Terre Lynn Hickok, May 24, 1969.
 He has 2 Children: Kara Joy, Nathanael David.

 Education

 Lyons holds a bachelor degrees from Olivet Nazarene University (1970) and a master of Divinity from Nazarene Theological Seminary (1973) as well as a Phd in New Testament, from Emory University (1982).

 Career

 Lyons was professor of biblical literature (New Testament and Greek) at Olivet Nazarene University from 1977 to 1991.
 He was coordinator of the graduate religion literature program (1986-1990) and the department chairman of biblical literature at Olivet Nazarene University (1989-1991).

 He was professor of New Testament at Northwest Nazarene from 1991 to 2013.
-He was also chair of the University Faculty (2008-10).
+He was also chair of the University Faculty (2008–10).

 He has also served as a visiting professor at Nazarene Theological Seminary (1982, 86, 89), Point Loma Nazarene University, Mount Vernon Nazarene University, Nazarene Theological College Australia (1989-1990, 91, 96) and Nazarene Theological College England, Southeast Asia Nazarene Bible College (Bangkok, Thailand) and European Nazarene College (Besingen, Germany and extensions in Razgrad, Bulgaria; Lisbon, Portugal; and Montpelier and Paris, France).
 He has also taught in China.

 He has been the New Testament editor of the Beacon Hill Press of Kansas City.
 He is the founding director of the Wesley Center Online resources website.